2017 Allan Holdsworth, an innovative guitarist who influenced John McLaughlin, Eddie Van Halen and Carlos Santana, dies at age 70.

 1971 The Beatles win their only Oscar, taking Best Original Song Score for their movie Let It Be.

-1964 Ringo Starr famously tells the other Beatles after a long day of filming their first movie, that it's been "a hard day's night."
+1964 After a long day of filming their first movie, Ringo Starr tells the other Beatles it's been "a hard day's night."
 John Lennon turns the phrase into a song, and the movie title is changed from Beatlemania! to A Hard Day's Night.